 - the complaint has been identified as serious, high risk or high profile

-We also look at some complaints immediately at this stage, if it is clear that they are complex or need detailed investigation.
+We may look at complaints immediately at Stage 2, if it is clear that they are complex or need detailed investigation.

 The Scottish Public Services Ombudsman (SPSO)